cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque envelope<1..2^16-1>;
+    Envelope envelope;
     opaque pkU<0..2^16-1>;
 } RegistrationUpload;
 ~~~

 envelope
-: An authenticated encoding of a Credentials structure.
+: An authenticated encoding of a Credentials structure with additional application-specific data.

 pkU
 : An encoded public key, matching the public key contained within the encrypted